Raisahab1905/Snaaak-demo/poc.md

 ## Introduction

-This POC outlines the setup of the `Notification API` without using Docker.
+This POC outlines the setup of the `Notification API`.
 It leverages Python, Elasticsearch, and local system services to run the application as intended.

 ---